joaquinOnSoft/joaquinonsoft.github.io/_posts/2024-09-23-output-transformation-server-tips-and-tricks.md

 ## The language of my document is not English

-Sometimes work is done on remediations of documents written in a language other than English.
+Sometimes you work in document remediation with documents written in a language other than English.

 > **NOTE**:
 > You can check the language of your document in Acrobat Reader at Menu > Document properties.